Army Junior Reserve Officer Training Corps (JROTC)

 Leadership Lab/Projects/Battalion Activities 20% of unit assessment:

-Merits/Demerits: Each marking period cadets will start with 100 merits points.
-Cadets may earn positive points (merits) that add to their total for exceptional good performance, completions of assigned staff and leadership duties, volunteering after school hours in JROTC, and participation in JROTC activities during and after school hours.
+Merits/Demerits: Each marking period cadets will start with 100 merit points.
+Cadets may earn positive points (merits) that add to their total for exceptional good performance, completion of assigned staff and leadership duties, volunteering after school hours in JROTC, and participation in JROTC activities during and after school hours.
 Demerits are points that subtract from the grade.
 The following actions, for example, will result in a deduction of points per infraction and are in addition to any necessary action required by school policy: tardy to class, failure to bring required materials to class, failure to participate in group or individual class exercises, sleeping in class, disruptive behavior, insubordination to cadet leaders, JROTC Instructors or school staff/officials and violation of dress code (when not in uniform).
-This is not an all-inclusive list and more detail can be found in the cadet merit/demerit handout.
+This is not an all-inclusive list and more details can be found in the cadet merit/demerit handout.
 The final merit/demerit points will be combined and averaged with other requirements listed under independent practice (above).

 Drill & Ceremony

 Tardy policy: Cadets who are tardy will be managed in accordance with the HCHS Tardy Policy in the HCHS Student HandBook.

 Attendance policy: Any cadets who miss more than 7 days will automatically receive a failing grade.
 A grade of FF will be assigned to a student who passes and fails as a result of excessive absences.

 - Report to class on time and follow instructions and commands the first time given by instructors or cadet leaders.